Civic Square Design Study

 We’re continuing work on creating a vibrant, engaging and thriving downtown, building on past successes, and creating new spaces for pedestrians in our city core.

 Building on the framework provided by the St. Catharines Downtown Creative Cluster Master Plan, we’ve seen a boom in the City centre.
 Goals - such as the construction of the FirstOntario Performing Arts Centre, the Meridian Centre, and the relocation of Brock University’s School of Fine and Performing Arts - have become a reality and all have, in turn, helped create a thriving retail and cultural scene, drawing more people and businesses to the core.
-Our downtown is home a diverse and growing residential range of housing for a growing population.
+Our downtown is home to a diverse and growing residential range of housing for a growing population.

 James Street has been identified for reconstruction, and along with surrounding public spaces such as the Central Library plaza, the City Hall lawns and parking lots, Market Square and the old courthouse, there’s a unique opportunity to create a cohesive outdoor space for everyone.

 We want to bring the vision of a central community gathering space into reality.
+You can help by sharing your ideas and vision for what this place could become.

 The Project